sbarex/SourceCodeSyntaxHighlight/README.md

 ## Note for download precompiled release
-The precompiled app is not notarized or signed.
+The [precompiled app](https://github.com/sbarex/SourceCodeSyntaxHighlight/releases) is not notarized or signed.
-When you download the precompiled app you must strip quarantine flag before execute:
+When you download the precompiled app you must strip quarantine flag before execute this command from the terminal:

 ```
-$ xattr -r -d com.apple.quarantine "Syntax Highlight.app"
+$ xattr -r -d com.apple.quarantine "FULL PATH OF THE Syntax Highlight.app (you can drag the file to get the pull path)"
 ```

 This must resolve the error of damage application when launch the app.